TUI prepares Greek hoteliers for euro zone exit

 He was confirming a report in German newspaper Bild, which quoted the letter as saying: "If the euro should no longer be the currency (...), TUI is entitled to pay the sum of money in the new currency.
 The exchange rate shall be made at the exchange rate set by the government."

-Tourism is key for Greece's 230-billion-euro economy and accounts for about a fifth of gross domestic product GDP.L.
+Tourism is key for Greece's 230-billion-euro ($316 billion) economy and accounts for about a fifth of gross domestic product (GDP).
 More than 2 million Germans travelled to Greece last year, making them the biggest group of visitors there.

-The President of the Greek Tourist Board, Andreas Andreadis, told Bild that several Greek hoteliers had received the letter from TUI, the owner of London-listed TUI Travel TT.L, and were asked to sign it.
+The President of the Greek Tourist Board, Andreas Andreadis, told Bild that several Greek hoteliers had received the letter from TUI, the owner of London-listed TUI Travel, and were asked to sign it.

 (Reporting by Harro ten Wolde; editing by Gunna Dickson)